Special Education

 Special Education Program Services

-Two Roads is a public charter school and proudly serves students with disabilities and English Learners, providing all services required by state and federal law.
-Charter schools must follow all laws prohibiting discrimination based on disability, race, creed, color, sex, sexual orientation, national origin, religion, ancestry, need for special education services, and more.
+As a public school, we follow all laws prohibiting discrimination based on disability, race, creed, color, sex, sexual orientation, national origin, religion, ancestry, or need for special education services.
 We comply with IDEA, Section 504, and the ADA, and in most cases, the services a student needs can be provided at Two Roads.

 For more information about our programs and services, please contact our Registrar.